-- Saildrones and L-Band radiometers detect sea ice induced large SSS variability over the Chukchi and the Beaufort Sea. - (2) Low SSS patterns formed by sea ice melting influence the vertical extent of momentum transfer induced by wind stress. - (3) L-Band radiometers are able to monitor meltwater lenses with a persistence time up to more than one month reaching 5 pss SSS decrease.
+- Saildrones and L-Band radiometers detect sea ice induced large SSS variability over the Chukchi and the Beaufort Sea. - (2) Low SSS due to sea ice melting decreases the momentum transfer vertical extent and inhibits it beyond 10 meters depth. - (3) Meltwater lenses may reach with a persistence time up to more than one month and reach a SSS 5 pss fresher than surrounding waters.